-During FY 17, the Town worked to establish a partnership with the Virginia Department of Game and Inland Fisheries (VDGIF) whereby the state agency would assume fish stocking responsibilities at the Wise Bear Creek Reservoir effective January 1, 2017.
-It was estimated that fishing at the reservoir has increased 25% during the first six months of operation.
+Through a partnership with the Virginia Department of Game and Inland Fisheries (VDGIF), the state assumed fish stocking responsibilities at the Wise Bear Creek Reservoir effective January 1, 2017.
+It was estimated that fishing at the reservoir has increased 25% as a result.